Also known as: device implantation, device insertion.

 What are device implants?

 Device implants refers to the medical procedure required to implant a device that regulates and/or monitors the heart rate and rhythm.
-This could be a pacemaker, an implantable cardioverter defibrillator (ICD), a subcutaneous implantable defibrillator (SQ-ICD) or an implantable loop recorder.
+They could be:

 What happens during the procedure?